Humboldt-WI/blog/content/research/information_systems_1819/group5_HAN.md

 <img align="center" width="700" height="500"
      style="display:block;margin:0 auto;"
-	 src="/blog/img/seminar/HAN_img/doc_class_comp_neu.JPG">
+	 src="/blog/img/seminar/group5_HAN/doc_class_comp_neu.JPG">
 Note: HN-AVE and HN-MAX refer to hierarchical networks with averaging and max-pooling methods.
 HN-ATT refers to hierarchical attention networks as described in this blog.
 <br>
 <br>

 This is how one of our 5-star reviews looks like that our model has predicted.
-The categorization of the review as a 5-star rating works quite well here: <br>
+The categorization of the review as a 5-star rating works quite well in this case: <br>
 <script src="https://gist.github.com/leeh1234/8b3cbe430843f6abae3d21ccc82f7a5e.js"></script>
 <br>
 <br>